Nanette Hanson: Aftermath

 Hanson was awarded the Sir James Duncan Medal in 1968 for outstanding bravery in assisting the police in Scotland.

 Mone was never convicted of murdering Hanson or the alleged sex offences he committed as he was deemed insane and unfit to plead.
 Forty years after the crimes, his victims spoke out about the offences in a bid to keep him in hospital.
 One of the girls, Diane Martin, recalled that Hanson was trying to calm Mone down and get him to release the girls.
 "She never stopped trying to protect us," Martin said.

-In 1971 the Albert Medal was replaced by the George Cross for living recipients.
-In 2000, Hanson was one of 13 recipients of the Victoria or George Cross honoured in her home town of Bradford when a gallery was set up in their honour in City Hall (although her post-nominal honorific remains AM as the award was posthumous).
+In 2000, Hanson was one of 13 recipients of the Victoria Cross, George Cross or Albert Medal honoured in her home town of Bradford when a gallery was set up in their honour in Bradford City Hall.